AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 **This option does not appear in the default `rpt.conf`.**

 ### morse=
-The `morse` option allows you to override the stanza name used for the `morse` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `morse` stanza in `rpt.conf`.
 The morse stanza directs the node to use a particular stanza for morse code parameters for the node.
 Morse code parameters can be defined on a per-node basis.

 Sample:

 ```
 morse=morse   ; use stanza named morse